proophsoftware/event-machine/docs/tutorial/part_I.md

 We're going to add the first action to our buildings application.
 Event Machine uses CQRS and Event Sourcing.
 In a CQRS system operations and processes are triggered by messages.
 Those messages can have three different types and define the API of the application.
-In this part of the tutorial we learn the first message type: `command`.
+In the first part of the tutorial we learn the first message type: `command`.

 ## API